ChadFarrow/LibreRelayBot/README.md

 ## Important Notes

 - 📖 **Read-Only**: This bot NEVER posts to IRC
-- 🎯 **Single Purpose**: Only monitors BoostAfterBoost bot messages
+- 🎯 **Single Purpose**: Only monitors LibreRelayBot bot messages
-- 📍 **Single Channel**: Only connects to #BowlAfterBowl
+- 📍 **Single Channel**: Only connects to #SirLibre
 - 🔒 **Security**: `.env` file is gitignored to protect your nsec
-- ⚠️ **Port Conflict**: Runs on port 3335 to avoid conflicts with other bots
+- ⚠️ **Port Conflict**: Runs on port 3336 to avoid conflicts with other bots

-## About BowlAfterBowl
+## About SirLibre

-BowlAfterBowl is an IRC channel on irc.zeronode.net where the BoostAfterBoost bot operates.
-This bridge ensures that all BoostAfterBoost messages are also available on Nostr for wider distribution and archival.
+SirLibre is an IRC channel on irc.zeronode.net where the LibreRelayBot operates.
+This bridge ensures that all LibreRelayBot messages are also available on Nostr for wider distribution and archival.

 ## License